 Generally, there is no special care needed after an exercise ECG.

-You may feel tired for several hours or longer after the procedure, particularly if you do not normally exercise.
+You may feel tired for several hours or longer after the test, particularly if you do not normally exercise.
 Otherwise, you should feel normal within a few hours after the exercise ECG.
-If you feel tired for more than a day, you should contact your healthcare provider.
+If you feel tired for more than a day, contact your healthcare provider.

 Tell your healthcare provider if you develop any signs or symptoms (such as, chest pain, shortness of breath, dizziness, or fainting).